 Andréa Guiot — In 1973, the marvelous French soprano Andréa Guiot collaborated with conductor Jean Martinon and the ORTF Orchestra and Chorus to perform and record Psaume 47.
 For more than a few music-lovers, this 40+ year old EMI recording, which also features the legendary organist Gaston Litaize, continues to be the top favorite of all commercial recordings of the Psalm.
 Listeners can also hear the exciting public performance — minus the powerful organ of the Salle-Gaveau — courtesy of the INA archives.

 Sylvia McNair — Those who know and love the artistry of Robert Shaw may wonder if the great choral conductor was ever inspired to program Psalm 47.
 And the answer is ‘yes’: In February 1982, American soprano Sylvia McNair joined forces with Maestro Shaw and the Atlanta Symphony Orchestra and Chorus to present the Psalm.
 While no recorded document of this performance appears to be available, reports I’ve heard from concert-goers fortunate enough to have attended the performances have been very positive.

 Judith Blegen — In May 1986, Robert Shaw programmed Psalm XLVII with the Atlanta Symphony Orchestra and Chorus for the second time inside of five years.
 The soloist in the 1986 performances was the famed American soprano Judith Blegen.
-Taking this sonic showstopper on the road, Miss Blegen also sang the part during the Atlanta Symphony Orchestra’s tour of Paris and other French and European cities that same year.
+There were plans to take this sonic showstopper on the road as well, with Miss Blegen scheduled to sing the part during the Atlanta Symphony Orchestra’s tour of Paris and other French and European cities — a plan that was thwarted when the concert tour was canceled due to terrorism concerns in the wake of the Libyan-backed Berlin nightclub bombing of April 1986.

 Sharon Sweet — The American soprano Sharon Sweet is featured on a 1990 Erato recording that also includes the Orchestre National de France and ORTF Chorus led by conductor Marek Janowski.
 Miss Sweet’s solo is a darker, more voluptuous interpretation than many of the other sopranos who have performed the Psaume.
 Nevertheless, it is a valid, interesting and ultimately quite winsome approach to the music.